anras5/anras.github.io/content/posts/go-docker.md

 # Handlers

 Since in the future we will have a lot of handlers, it would be a wise decision to move them to another package.
-For this we will create `internal/handlers/handlers.go` file.
+For this we will create a `internal/handlers/handlers.go` file.
 ```go
 package handlers